OlivierEstevez/p5-svg-loader/README.md

 ## Script file

-Download the latest `p5-svg-loader.min.js` file from the [Releases](https://github.com/OlivierEstevez/p5-svg-loader/releases) section and place it in your project directory, or include it using a CDN like unpkg or jsdeliver.
+Download the latest `p5-svg-loader.min.js` file from the [Releases](https://github.com/OlivierEstevez/p5-svg-loader/releases) section and place it in your project directory, or include it using a CDN like unpkg or jsDelivr.
 Add the script tag to the HTML file **after importing `p5.js`**:

 ```html
 <!-- Import p5.js first -->